aiamourad/lm-kbc-2026/README.md

 counted correct within 5%, and four set-valued, one of which can have hundreds of answers.

 No web search, no retrieval, no fine-tuning.
-Open weights only, 32B total.
+Open weights only, 32B total parameters

 ## The finding